Expanding our Commitment to Ongoing Diversity and Inclusion Work

 - When George Floyd was killed, we heightened our thinking about how the Children’s Museum must become a more inclusive and anti-racist space.
 Our statement of support for the cause of Black Lives Matter is available here.

-- As part of the Children’s Museum’s ongoing work related to Diversity, Equity, Accessibly and Inclusion (DEAI) initiatives, we created a cross departmental task force to involve current employees in discussion, planning, and recommendations.
+- As part of the Children’s Museum’s ongoing work related to Diversity, Equity, Accessibility, Inclusion and Justice (DEAIJ) initiatives, we created a cross departmental task force to involve current employees in discussion, planning, and recommendations.

 - Feedback from employees past and present, including an open letter, has accelerated this work.

-- The Museum’s Board of Directors added a permanent DEAI committee.
+- The Museum’s Board of Directors added a permanent DEAIJ committee.
 The chair of this committee joins the executive committee of the board.

 - Engagement sessions are underway.
 The first two engagement sessions were held the week of August 10 with past and current staff.
 The first session was facilitated by Pastor Brian James Edmonds, Senior Pastor of the Macedonia Church of Pittsburgh (MCOP), where he has been on the pastoral staff since 2007.
 The second session was facilitated by Dr. Sheila Beasley, the Pittsburgh Partnership Specialist for the United States Census Bureau.
 Dr. Beasley is the former Director of Outreach and Communications at the University of Pittsburgh's Office of Child Development in the School of Education.